 All freshmen live on campus unless they live with their parents in Austin (about 90% of freshmen live on campus).
 Students who plan to live with their parents must fill out a housing exemption request after they submit their enrollment deposit.

 What are Living Learning Communities?

 Living Learning Communities (LLCs) are groups of students with a common interest who live on the same floor of a residence hall and take one class together.
-Freshmen can apply to be part of the Social Justice LLC, Global Engagement LLC, Natural Sciences LLC, or the Leadership LLC.
 The Honors LLC is open to students accepted into the University Honors program only.
 This application should be completed once students have decided to attend St. Edward’s and have made their enrollment deposit.